-This gives the member server UUID to which we are currently connected to.
+The member server UUID.
 This has a different value for each member in the group.
-This also serves a key since it is unique to each member.
+This also serves as a key since it is unique to each member.

-Number of transactions in queue pending conflict detection checks.
-Once checked for conflicts, and if they pass the check, they are queued to be applied as well.
+The number of transactions in the queue pending conflict detection checks.
+Once the transactions have been checked for conflicts, if they pass the check, they are queued to be applied as well.

-Indicates the number of transactions that were checked for conflicts.
+The number of transactions that have been checked for conflicts.

-Indicates those transactions that have been successfully committed on all members of the current view.
+The transactions that have been successfully committed on all members of the replication group.
 This is updated at a fixed time interval.

 These fields are important for monitoring the performance of the members connected in the group.
 For example, suppose that one of the group’s members is delayed and is not able to keep up to date with the other members of the group.
 In this case you might see a large number of transactions in the queue.
-Based on this information, you could decide to either remove the member from the group or delay the processing of transactions on the other members of the group thus reducing the number of queued transactions.
-This information can can also help you to decide how to adjust the flow control of the Group Replication plugin.
+Based on this information, you could decide to either remove the member from the group, or delay the processing of transactions on the other members of the group in order to reduce the number of queued transactions.
+This information can also help you to decide how to adjust the flow control of the Group Replication plugin.